 In diabetic retinopathy, automated systems started out just below expert human level performance, and took around ten years to reach expert human level performance.

+Diabetic retinopathy is a complication of diabetes in which the back of the eye is damaged by high blood sugar levels.1 It is the most common cause of blindness among working-age adults.2 The disease is diagnosed by examining images of the back of the eye.
 The gold standard used for diabetic retinopathy diagnosis is typically some sort of pooling mechanism over several expert opinions.
-Thus, in the papers below, each time expert Se/Sp is considered, it is the Se/Sp of individual experts graded against aggregate expert agreement.
+Thus, in the papers below, each time expert sensitivity/specificity (Se/Sp) is considered, it is the Se/Sp of individual experts graded against aggregate expert agreement.

 As far as we can tell, 1996 is when the first algorithm automatically detecting diabetic retinopathy was developed.
 When compared to opthamologists’ ratings, the algorithm achieved 88.4% sensitivity and 83.5% specificity.